MaheepChaudhary/Causality-in-Trustworthy-Machine-Learning/Readme.md

       * Takes uncertainity into account while generating counterfactual explanation.

       The author implements it using 3 modules:
-      * *Autoencoder*: It encodes the
+      * *Autoencoder*: It encodes the followings:
          * A predictive model that takes as input the latent representations and outputs the desired target attribute (e.g., diagnosis state, age etc.) along with its prediction uncertainty
          * A counterfactual optimization strategy that uses an uncertainty-based calibration objective to reliably elucidate the intricate relationships between image signatures and the target attribute

       >![image](images/struc.png)

       TraCE works on the following metrics to evaluate the counterfactual images, i.e.

       * **Validity**: ratio of the counterfactuals that actually have the desired target attribute to the total number of counterfactuals
       * The confidence of the **image** and **sparsity**, i.e. ratio of number of pixels altered to total no of pixels.
-The other 2 metrcs are **proximity**, i.e. average $l_2$ distance of each counterfactual to the K-nearest training samples in the latent space and **Realism score** so as to have the generated image is close to the true data manifold.
+      * The other 2 metrcs are
+         * **proximity** :  Average out the $l_2$ distance of each counterfactual to the K-nearest training samples in the latent space.
+         * **Realism score** : To have the generated image is close to the true data manifold.
       * TraCE reveals attribute relationships by generating counterfactual image using the different attribute like age $A$ and diagnosis predictor $D$.

       $$